carsontang/carsontang.github.io/quotes.md

 ---

-Marc [Andressen] has this really deep belief that when companies are executing well on their vision they can have a much bigger effect on the world than people think, not just as a business but as a steward of humanity—if they have the time to execute.”
+Marc [Andressen] has this really deep belief that when companies are executing well on their vision they can have a much bigger effect on the world than people think, not just as a business but as a steward of humanity—if they have the time to execute.

 *Mark Zuckerberg*